mohamedyd/awesome_ml_resources/genai-coding-tools.md

 This page contains resources and information related to AI coding models and tools.

-## Powerful models for coding Tasks
+## Powerful Models for Coding Tasks

-* [Kimi K2: Open Agentic Intelligence](https://moonshotai.github.io/Kimi-K2/?utm_source=alphasignal&utm_campaign=2025-07-15&asuniq=98a017d3): Kimi K2 is a Mixture-of-Experts model with 32 billion activated parameters and 1 trillion total parameters.
-It achieves state-of-the-art performance in frontier knowledge, math, and coding among non-thinking models.
 * [DeepSeek V3 0324](https://api-docs.deepseek.com/news/news250325): a 685B-parameter, mixture-of-experts model, is the latest iteration of the flagship chat model family from the DeepSeek team.
 * [Devstral](https://mistral.ai/news/devstral-2507?utm_source=alphasignal&utm_campaign=2025-07-15&asuniq=e221967b): Devstral Medium is available through our API, and sets a new point on the cost/performance pareto frontier, surpassing Gemini 2.5 Pro and GPT 4.1 for a quarter of the price.
 For those who prefer on-premise solutions, Devstral Medium can be directly deployed on private infrastructure, offering enhanced data privacy and control.
 We also support custom fine-tuning for Devstral Medium, allowing enterprises to customize the model for specific use cases and achieve optimal performance tailored to their specific requirements.
 * [DeepSWE-Preview](https://huggingface.co/agentica-org/DeepSWE-Preview): a reasoning-enabled coding agent trained from Qwen3-32B with only reinforcement learning (RL).
 It achieves an impressive 59% on SWE-Bench-Verified with test-time scaling, reaching SOTA for open-weight coding agents.
+* [Qwen3-Coder: Agentic Coding in the World](https://qwenlm.github.io/blog/qwen3-coder/?utm_source=alphasignal&utm_campaign=2025-07-23&asuniq=2e137b60): Qwen3-Coder is a 480B Mixture-of-Experts model with 35B active parameters.
+It was pretrained on 7.5T tokens,70% of which was code,and post-trained with large-scale Code RL and long-horizon reinforcement learning.
+* [Kimi K2: Open Agentic Intelligence](https://moonshotai.github.io/Kimi-K2/?utm_source=alphasignal&utm_campaign=2025-07-15&asuniq=98a017d3): Kimi K2 is a Mixture-of-Experts model with 32 billion activated parameters and 1 trillion total parameters.
+It achieves state-of-the-art performance in frontier knowledge, math, and coding among non-thinking models.

 ## Tools